alesegdia/ragman/README.md

 ====

 Simulation running as it is today.
 Green circles are AI pathnodes, and yellow lines represent links between nodes.
-This way you don't have to use all tiles as nodes for pathfinding, but a NavigationMap is provided instead with proper methods for pathfinding.
+This way you don't have to use all tiles as nodes for pathfinding, but a NavigationMap and an A\* implementation are provided instead.
 Red path is the A\* result path from going from top-left to bottom-right corner.
 Still need to use it in a proper behaviour.

 ![alt tag](https://raw.github.com/alesegdia/ragman/master/media/screen2.png)